 Some students will have made a tentative choice of a major before entering college.
-Others will have settled on a general area—for example, the humanities, social sciences, the natural sciences—without being certain of the specific department or program of their major.
+Others will have settled on a general area—for example, the humanities, the social sciences, the natural sciences—without being certain of the specific department or program of their major.
 Still others will be completely undecided.
 Many students who arrive with their minds made up change them after a year or two.
 Even students who feel certain of their choices should keep open the possibility of a change.
 In selecting courses during their first two years, students should bear in mind not only the distributional requirements, but also the need for some exploration of the subjects to which they feel drawn.

 The Major (B.A. or B.S.)

 A major program usually includes at least twelve term courses in the same area, progressing from introductory to advanced work, which become the focus of a student’s program in the junior and senior years.
 Majors are offered by departments, interdepartmental programs, or interdisciplinary programs.
 In many departments and programs, a limited number of courses in related fields may be offered in fulfillment of the requirements for the major.
 Many majors have prerequisites, usually taken in the first year or sophomore year.

 In all majors, the student must satisfy a senior requirement, usually a senior essay, senior project, or senior departmental examination.
 In an intensive major, the student must fulfill additional requirements, such as taking a prescribed seminar, tutorial, or graduate course, or completing some other project in the senior year.